carpentries/assessment/learner-assessment/JSON/20180711_longtermimpact.md

     "description": "Rename column What is your gender? to Gender", "oldColumnName": "What is your gender?",
     "newColumnName": "Gender"
   },
   {
-    "op": "core/column-rename",
-    "description": "Rename column How would you describe yourself?
-Check all that apply. to Race", "oldColumnName": "How would you describe yourself?
-Check all that apply.", "newColumnName": "Race"
-  },
-  {
-    "op": "core/mass-edit",
-    "description": "Mass edit cells in column Race", "engineConfig": {
-      "mode": "row-based",
-      "facets": []
-    },
-    "columnName": "Race",
-    "expression": "value",
-    "edits": [
-      {
-        "fromBlank": false,
-        "fromError": false,
-        "from": [
-          "American Indian or Alaska Native(A person having origins in any of the original peoples of North and South America (including Central America), and who maintains a tribal affiliation or community attachment.)"
-        ],
-        "to": "American Indian or Alaska Native"
-      }
-    ]
-  },
-  {
     "op": "core/mass-edit",